Azure/cortana-intelligence-shipping-and-distribution-forecasting/README.md

 * *Azure Data Factory* (ADF) that orchestrates regular runs of the AML model,
 * *Power BI* dashboard to display and drill down on the forecasts.

+The Solution automates the running of periodic forecasts, at a pace configured in ADF (e.g. monthly), where it learns a model with the current historical data, and predicts quantities for future periods for all products in the product hierarchy.
+Each forecast cycle consists of a round-trip from the database, through the model, then back to the database.
+Each cycle measures forecast accuracy by conventional data holdout techniques.
+You can configure the number of periods, the product categories and the hierarchy among products.
+You need to load your current data in the Azure SQL database, and extract forecasts after each run from the same database.
+The Solution exposes the R code model to allow further customizations, and to allow you to simulate historical data, to test the Solution.

 ## Using the forecasting solution: Getting started

-See the [Technical Solution Guide](./Technical%20Deployment%20Guide/Technical-Solution-How-to-Guide.md) for a full set of instructions on how to put together and deploy the Shipping and Distribution Demand Forecasting Solution using the Cortana Intelligence Suite.
-For technical problems or questions about deploying this solution, please post in the issues tab of the repository.
+See the [Technical Solution Guide](https://github.com/Azure/cortana-intelligence-shipping-and-distribution-forecasting/blob/master/Technical%20Deployment%20Guide/Technical-Solution-Guide.md) for a full set of instructions on how to use this Solution as an example of what is possible with the Cortana Intelligence Suite.
+For technical problems or questions about deploying this Solution, please post in the issues tab of the repository.

 ## Solution Dashboard

-The snapshot below shows the PowerBI dashboard generated by the solution that gives insights into the forecasted demand.
+Here is an example of a snapshot of the forecasts generated by the solution in the PowerBI dashboard that comes with the Solution.

 ![PowerBI Snapshot](https://github.com/Azure/cortana-intelligence-shipping-and-distribution-forecasting/blob/master/Technical%20Deployment%20Guide/media/powerbisnapshot.PNG)

-## Business Use Case

-We adapted this solution for a supply chain collaborator, Kotahi, a company that plans, sources, and delivers shipping containers for New Zealand exports.
-Read their [Customer Story](https://customers.microsoft.com/en-us/story/kotahi) on who they engaged Microsoft and Microsoft Dynamics 2016 Inner Circle partner UXC Eclipse to create an automated demand forecaster using our solution.
-The solution helped to increase accuracy and improve customer's ability to choose the right-size container ships, at the right times, and dispatch them to the right ports.

 ## Pricing
 Your Azure subscription used for the deployment will incur consumption charges on the services used in this solution, approximately $6.19(USD)/day.
 For more information, please visit [Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).

->**Please delete the solution if you are not using it.**
+> Note: If you are no longer using the deployed solution, remember to delete it to stop incurring consumption charges.